Hiking Tips For Beginners – How to Hike Like a Pro

 Chances are if you are taking up hiking, you’re going to use your feet a lot.
 We ask Brian Bradshaw of Boot Bomb, one of the leading authorities on hiking boots, about the importance of having a decent pair.
 He says “you’re going to need some good walking boots because this is the most solid investment you can make for yourself if you’re an outdoors person.”

 There are boots that are specifically designed for hiking through rough terrain and up hills, or shoes for walking long distances that also give you the support you need.
-“One common misconception is that you need some thick socks to give you added support, but high-quality boots usually come with all the support you need, so thinner socks are fine.”
+“One common misconception is that you need some thick socks to give you added support, but high-quality hiking boots for men in 2019 usually come with all the support you need, so thinner socks are fine.”
 Brian further adds.

 Don’t Rely on Your Cell Phone